 - Policy landscape and certainty.
 NSW is known for its well-managed policy landscape and regulatory framework.
 The government's ability to provide a stable and predictable business environment creates certainty for businesses, particularly in net zero.
 This stability encourages investment and enables businesses to make long-term plans, fostering growth and innovation. - Economy structure and reduced exposure to global risks.
 The economy of NSW benefits from diverse industry sectors, which helps mitigate risks associated with global economic fluctuations.
 By having a broad range of industries, including finance, manufacturing, tourism and services, NSW is less reliant on a single sector or market.
-This economic diversity provides resilience and reduces the vulnerability to global economic downturns or specific industry-related risks. - Industry and business capacity.
-The diverse industry base provides a robust foundation for production across multiple sectors.
-As noted Natural resources and infrastructure assets.
-NSW previously, this diversity reduces reliance on a provides access to critical natural resources such as single sector and allows for a balanced and resilient renewable energy, critical minerals and feedstocks, economy, increasing the capacity for production existing and planned major infrastructure and and investment.
-NSW has a strong track record physical assets.
-For example, rich solar, wind, of exporting goods and services to international hydro and bioenergy resources not only directly markets supported by established ports, decarbonise the energy sector but also offer transportation networks and trade infrastructure. indirect electrification across the economy.
-The strong industry and business portfolio of the Innovation and research capability.
-NSW excels state encourages businesses to reinvest innovation in innovation and research capability and hosts and upskilling, driving continuous improvement and development. world-class research infrastructure and advanced - Innovation and research capability.
+This economic diversity provides resilience and reduces the vulnerability to global economic downturns or specific industry-related risks. - Natural resources and infrastructure assets.
+NSW provides access to critical natural resources such as renewable energy, critical minerals and feedstocks, existing and planned major infrastructure and physical assets.
+For example, rich solar, wind, hydro and bioenergy resources not only directly decarbonise the energy sector but also offer indirect electrification across the economy. - Innovation and research capability.
 NSW excels in innovation and research capability and hosts world-class research infrastructure and advanced equipment.
 Experts, scientists and academics across various disciplines contribute their expertise to research projects and collaborate with businesses to drive innovation.